Parth-05/Flipkart-Clone/README.md

 ## Technologies & Languages Used
 ### Frontend:
-React.js
+1. React.js
-Redux (for state management)
+2. Redux (for state management)
-CSS/SCSS (for styling)
+3. Material UI (for styling)

 ###  Backend:
-Node.js
+1. Node.js
-Express.js
+2. Express.js

 ### Database:

 MongoDB

 ### How to Run the Project